Welcome to the Dark Side: Analyzing the Revenue Flows of Fraud in the Online Ad Ecosystem: Identifier Pooling

-We study the size of pools based on the type of websites they contain.
-In Figure~\ref{fig:poolSizes} we illustrate the distribution of pool sizes for (i) all pools, (ii) pools that contain at least one fake news website, and (iii) pools that contain at least one piracy website.
-We observe that general pools are smaller than pools that contain objectionable websites.
-In fact, both the mean and the median general pool size is much smaller than for pools containing fake news or piracy websites.
+We study the size of pools based on the type of \websites they contain.
+In Figure~\ref{fig:poolSizes} we illustrate the distribution of pool sizes for (i) all pools, (ii) pools that contain at least one fake news \website, and (iii) pools that contain at least one piracy \website.
+We observe that general pools are smaller than pools that contain objectionable \websites.
+In fact, both the mean and the median general pool size is much smaller than for pools containing fake news or piracy \websites.
 For general pools, the median pool size is 4, while the mean is $\sim$122.
-Publishers often operate a few websites and use the same identifier in order to monetize them and keep track of their traffic~\cite{papadogiannakis2022leveraging}.
-On the other hand, the median and mean pool sizes for pools with fake news websites are 336.5 and $\sim$2,975, while for piracy pools they are 645 and $\sim$4,915 respectively.
+Publishers often operate a few \websites and use the same identifier in order to monetize them and keep track of their traffic~\cite{papadogiannakis2022leveraging}.
+On the other hand, the median and mean pool sizes for pools with fake news \websites are 336.5 and $\sim$2,975, while for piracy pools they are 645 and $\sim$4,915 respectively.

-We perform two-sample Kolmogorov–Smirnov tests between the distribution of all pools and fake news or piracy pools, respectively, to verify this observation.
-We find that the KS test is 0.6 with a p-value 5.0815e-320 for the comparison between all pools and fake news pools, and 0.77 with p-value 1.86e-320 between all pools and piracy pools.
-The two-sample KS tests indicate that fake news and piracy pools are significantly different from the identifier pools formed on the Web in general.
-This suggests that identifiers might be falsely registered as \texttt{DIRECT} and that there is no single entity that directly controls thousands of websites, but rather that objectionable websites tend to cluster inside big pools and use the same identifier as multiple other websites to be served ads ~\cite{nonUniquePubIds}.
+We conduct two-sample Kolmogorov–Smirnov tests to compare all pools with fake news and piracy pools.
+The KS test scores 0.6 (p-value 5.08e-320) between fake news and all pools and 0.77 (p-value 1.86e-320) between piracy and all pools, confirming these pools differ significantly from general identifier pools.
+This suggests identifiers might be falsely registered as \texttt{DIRECT}, with objectionable websites clustering in large pools and sharing the same identifier to receive ads, rather than a single entity controlling thousands of websites.
+We further investigate mis-registered IDs in Appendix~\ref{sec:pools}.

-\begin{leftbar} \textbf{Finding:} Even the most popular ad networks have a loose implementation of the \adstxt standard, allowing misinformation and piracy websites to cluster inside multiple and large pools. \end{leftbar}